Adding citations and references

 Premium accounts can configure their projects to use simple search or advanced reference search via the Reference search option in the main Overleaf Menu.

-1. Select Settings to display the Reference search settings window.
+2. Select the Settings button to display the Reference search settings modal.

 Overleaf's Reference search settings modal use to configure your search preferences